2024 Wisconsin Democratic presidential primary: Candidates

+Phillips was included on the ballot following a lawsuit, which challenged his exclusion by the state's Presidential Preference Selection Committee.
 Also on the ballot was the option to vote for uninstructed delegates or a write-in candidate.

 Results

 Incumbent President Joe Biden won the primary in a landslide.
 His only competitor, Dean Phillips, withdrew on March 6, 2024, but was still on the ballot.
 Voters could also choose uninstructed delegates.